Stella Maxwell Stuns In Sexy Black Lingerie

 Stella wore her famous platinum blonde hair slicked back behind her head, while a few loose tresses fell over her shoulder to graze her bare decolletage.
 She also sported a stunning makeup look consisting of a glossy lip and alluring smokey eye that made her striking features pop.

 It didn’t take long for fans to begin showing the stunner’s eye-catching new social media snap with love.
-At the time of this writing, the upload has already racked up over 15,000 likes after just 20 minutes of going live to Instagram — and that number continues to grow by the second.
+The upload racked up over 15,000 likes after just 20 minutes of going live to Instagram — and that number continues to grow by the second.
 Dozens flocked to the comments section as well with compliments for her jaw-dropping display.

 “Beautiful,” one person wrote, while another called her a “queen.”